katie356/BrainwaveAnalyzer/README.md

 # Brainwave Analyzer

 Program to import raw brainwaves, and using FFT and Frequency Index calculate various bands of brainwaves.
 The Brainwave Analyzer (Web Edition) is Finished!
+The latest live version can be found at:  http://brainwaves.io/wp/brainwave-analyzer.html

 The purpose of the Brainwave Analyzer is to provide a way to take raw brainwaves, calculate their frequencies, divide them up into the different bands (Delta, Theta, Alpha, Beta, Gamma), and then graph the results.
 Note the brainwave-analyzer-flexible.html allows the user to change the band frequency ranges.